Sinai’s Many Miracles and their Purpose

 The Rabbis teach, “God viewed Torah and created Earth.”
 Meaning, Torah is Earth’s blueprint; Torah is prior and superior to Earth.
 Rashi on Avos 2:8 says that if the Jews don’t follow Torah, God will reverse creation back to voidness.

 Additionally, the verse says they were “tablets of God.”
 This means that each individual tablet was naturally formed.
-Seeing a complete tablet with no human markings complements the proof that the writing was not created by Moses, as the tablets were in their complete natural form.
+Naturally-formed complete tablets with no effects of human tampering complements the proof that the writing was not created by Moses, as the tablets were in their complete natural form.

 All Creations are His